Tomb of Isa Khan: Mausoleum

-The tomb was constructed in the Lodhi architectural style.
+The tomb was constructed in the Lodi style architectural.
 Its octagonal shape, the hallmark of the Lodhi era, stands on a low plinth.
 Verandahs surround the central chamber.
 Each side of the chamber consists of three arches with one chajja (roof) present over each.
 The mausoleum's architectural style is similar to those of Mubarak Shah, Muhammad Shah, Khan-i-Jahan Tilangani and Sikander Lodi.

 The mausoleum is built mainly with grey quartzite with red sandstone used for ornamentation.
 Stucco plaster envelops the rough masonry.
 Different coloured tiles have been used on the walls for decoration.
 The tomb's gateway stands on a 1 m podium reached by stairs.
 The square head doorway of the gate chamber has been built in Hindu architectural style.

 Inside the mausoleum, the tomb is enclosed by an inner octagonal wall.
 Other than the southern and western walls, the other walls consist of jalis (latticed screens), which are recessed.
 These recesses, in turn, contain four-centred arches.
 The western wall has the main mihrab (a semi-circular niche in the wall which indicates the direction of Mecca, the direction in which Muslims pray).
 The mihrab is four centred and bordered by Quranic verses.
 The southern wall includes the main entrance to the building.
 The medallion located at the centre of the dome is ornamented with Persian floral designs.
 It also has a Quranic verse.

 The tomb chamber consists of six tombs—two large and four smaller.
 Sandstone slabs are used to pave the floor.
 The cenotaph of Isa Khan Niazi is made of red sandstone and marble.